Indoor Air Quality Assessments

 Please contact EHS if you would like to have an indoor air quality assessment performed in your work space.

-Boston University and Boston Medical Center believe their students, patients and employees deserve a healthful and comfortable work environment, and is dedicated to addressing problems that may be associated with poor indoor air quality on campus.
+Boston University and Boston Medical Center believe their students, patients and employees deserve a healthful and comfortable work environment, and are dedicated to addressing problems that may be associated with poor indoor air quality on campus.

 Some factors that may affect indoor air quality include the following: